Parti écologiste "Les Verts" v European Parliament: Facts

 The Green Party challenged political party funding from the Parliament.
 They claimed the system was unfair in distribution against newer parties.
 They sought a declaration that the European Community was not entitled to give funding for political parties.

 Judgment

 The Court of Justice held the matter of party political funding should be regarded as one which is entirely for the member states to decide under the Treaty on the Functioning of the European Union article 7(2) of the Act of 20 September 1976 Concerning the Election of the Representatives of the Assembly Direct Universal Suffrage.

-With the ruling, was declared unlawful the system by which the European political parties were financed with economic resources directly from the budgets of the individual parliamentary groups, which were funded through resources from the general budget of the European Communities.
+With the ruling, the system by which the European political parties were financed with economic resources directly from the budgets of the individual parliamentary groups, which were funded through resources from the general budget of the European Communities, was declared unlawful.
 This system gave undue advantages to political entities belonging to an elective institution: for the Court, public resources should be allocated without distinction between parties present in Parliament and those willing to enter it for the first time.